sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 </info>

-## Store cleaning fee into listing
+## Store helmet rental fee into listing

 Pricing can be based on a lot of variables, and one practical way to build it is to base it on information stored as extended data in listings.
-In this example, we are using a listing's public data to store information about the cleaning fee.
+In this example, we are using a listing's public data to store information about the helmet rental fee.

-We will not add new fields to listing configuration in Flex Console, since we do not want to show the cleaning fee in the Details panel.
+We will not add new fields to listing configuration in Flex Console, since we do not want to show the helmet rental fee in the Details panel.
 Instead, we start by making some changes to **EditListingPricingPanel** in _EditListingWizard_.